XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 FeatureVerified Details

-Order typesMarket, limit, stop, stop-limit, trailing stop, OCO; no advanced scripts
+Order typesMarket, limit, stop, stop-limit, trailing stop, OCO

-Auto trading / Automated strategiesNot available; no EAs, bots, or automation
+Auto trading / Automated strategiesNot available (no EAs, bots, API access, or copy trading in Canada)

-Algorithmic tradingNot supported; no custom scripts or AI
+Algorithmic tradingNot supported (no custom scripting or AI options for CA users)

 Mobile app